GiacomoVianello-1/IR_assignment_1_07/README.md

 With this setup, a single command brings up the entire system, fully configured and ready for testing or demonstration.
 All parameters are clearly defined within the launch file, making them easy to understand and adapt to different scenarios.

-## 📷 Apriltags and Camera Connections
+## 📷 Apriltags Ros Node (and Camera Linking)

 We rely on the external package `apriltag_ros`, which uses the AprilTag library to detect tags in camera images and publish their pose, ID, and metadata.
-Normally, enabling AprilTag detection requires adjusting the default configuration file (`tags_36h11.yaml`) inside the `apriltag_ros` package.
-For example, one could run:
+Normally, enabling AprilTag detection requires adjusting the default configuration file (`tags_36h11.yaml`) inside the `apriltag_ros` package, and then running the node with the correct topic remappings.
+In our case, this could be done with
 ```sh
 ros2 run apriltag_ros apriltag_node --ros-args \
   -r image_rect:=/rgb_camera/image \
   -r camera_info:=/rgb_camera/camera_info \
   --params-file $(ros2 pkg prefix apriltag_ros)/share/apriltag_ros/cfg/tags_36h11.yaml
 ```
-However, instead of modifying the default configuration file, we created our own custom launch file (`global.launch.py`) inside the `assignment_1_07` package.
-This approach has several advantages:
+However, *instead of modifying the default configuration file in the `apriltag_ros` package*, we integrated these adjustments and remappings in our own custom launch file (`global.launch.py`).
+In this way:
-- **Correct parameters**: The launch file automatically loads the configuration from `assignment_1_07/config/apriltag_params.yaml`, which specifies the actual tag size (**0.05 m × 0.05 m**) and other relevant parameters.
+- The launch file automatically loads the configuration from `assignment_1_07/config/apriltag_params.yaml`, which specifies the actual tag size (**0.05 m × 0.05 m**) and other relevant parameters.
-- **Maintainability**: If the AprilTag setup changes in the future (e.g., different tag family or size), we only need to update our YAML file without touching the external package.
+- If the AprilTag setup changes in the future (e.g., different tag family or size), we only need to update *our* YAML file without touching the external package.
-- **Integration**: The launch file ensures that the AprilTag node runs alongside the rest of our system (goal selector, orchestrator, etc.), so everything is initialized consistently.
+- The launch file ensures that the AprilTag node runs alongside the rest of our system (goal selector, orchestrator, etc.), so everything is initialized consistently.

 ### Published topics
 Once running, the node provides:
 - `/tf` - publishes transforms (`tf2_msgs/msg/TFMessage`) for each detected tag.
-- `detections` - publishes detection results (`apriltag_msgs/msg/AprilTagDetectionArray`) including tag IDs, poses, and metadata
+- `/detections` - publishes detection results (`apriltag_msgs/msg/AprilTagDetectionArray`) including tag IDs, poses, and metadata.

 ### Visualization Tips
 To confirm that the node is working: